facebookresearch/habitat-lab/docs/pages/metadata-taxonomy.rst

 This resource page outlines the expected taxonomy of expected metadata fields and systems in habitat-lab leveraging the non-official "user_defined" Configuration fields for objects, stages, and scenes.

-As outlined on the `"Using JSON Files to configure Attributes" <https://aihabitat.org/docs/habitat-sim/attributesJSON.html#user-defined-attributes>` doc page, "user_defined" attributes provide a generic, reserved JSON configuration node which can be filled with user data.
+As outlined on the `Using JSON Files to configure Attributes <https://aihabitat.org/docs/habitat-sim/attributesJSON.html#user-defined-attributes>`_ doc page, "user_defined" attributes provide a generic, reserved JSON configuration node which can be filled with user data.
 The intent was that no "officially supported" metadata would use this field, leaving it open for arbitrary user metadata.
 However, several prototype and bleeding-edge features are actively leveraging this system.
 The purpose of this doc page is to enumerate those known uses and their taxonomy to guide further development and avoid potential conflict with ongoing/future development.

 `Receptacles`_